On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

-If $f$ is a divisorial contraction, then $Y/T$ is an MKD fiber space such that $f_*(D+rA)$ is nef$/T$.
+If $f$ is a divisorial contraction, then $Y/T$ is an MKD fiber space by Proposition \ref{prop: extremal contractions and flips}~(1).
+Moreover, $f_*(D+rA)$ is nef $/T$.
 Hence, the nef threshold of $f_*D$ with respect to $f_*A$ is less than or equal to $r$.
 We can repeat the above process starting from $Y/T$.